Rochdale abuse failings 'unforgiveable'

 He apologised, saying the council's response to reports of abuse dating back to the 1960s was "unforgiveable".

+But a solicitor for the victims said it was "shocking" that it had taken so long for an apology from the council.

-He added it was working to safeguard young people and assisting the Inquiry into Child Sexual Abuse (IICSA).
+Mr Rumbelow said the council was working to safeguard young people and assisting the national Inquiry into Child Sexual Abuse (IICSA).

-The independent inquiry which opens on 9 October will examine recent allegations into sexual abuse and exploitation of children residing at or attending Cambridge House and Knowl View.
+Richard Scorer, a solicitor for some of the the victims, claimed the independent inquiry which opens on 9 October and will examine abuse allegations about Cambridge House and Knowl View, is the real reason for the apology.

+Peter Forbes, who said he was a victim of sexual abuse while at Knowl View, agreed.

+"[The authority] should have done that originally when the initial cases came out... they should have said 'we are sorry for what happened to those young people whilst in our care'... and make reparations to myself and fellow survivors."

-More than 40 men recently alleged they were victims of abuse at Knowl View, with 24 alleging they were abused between 1960 and 1987 by Rochdale's former Liberal MP Cyril Smith who was a governor there.
+More than 40 men recently alleged they were victims of abuse at Knowl View, and Cambridge House with 24 alleging they were abused between 1960 and 1994 by Rochdale's former Liberal MP Cyril Smith who was a governor at Knowl View.
 He died in 2010.

 In October prosecutors said no action will be taken into fresh allegations of abuse there; a decision dubbed "shameful" by Greater Manchester Police and Crime Commissioner Tony Lloyd.